tc39/notes/meetings/2024-04/april-11.md

 - [proposal](https://github.com/tc39/proposal-extractors)

 RBN: We might be able to get through some of the remaining queue on that.
 I do have a question though.
-We also had talked earlier, um, when I presented on the deterministic collapse of a weight that required some review by, or that Nickoli wanted to look at the changes to the PR based on the discussion before determining whether that reached consensus and I don’t know if we can address that because I think that’s fairly short?
+We also had talked earlier, um, when I presented on the deterministic collapse of a weight that required some review by, or that NRO wanted to look at the changes to the PR based on the discussion before determining whether that reached consensus and I don’t know if we can address that because I think that’s fairly short?

 CDA: Noting that NRO is not present.